 Just because you are ready to open your doors doesn’t mean your patients are ready to come back.
 Many people are paralyzed by fear of entering a healthcare facility and are therefore willing to delay care.

 Patients need to hear how health systems are keeping them safe, and they need to hear it often.
 They want to hear what precautions are being taken and what protocols are in place, including the details.
-Read this article for more information on what to communicate.

 Tell people about telehealth options